dannyk1003/R-1120706-test/README.md

 # R 1120706 test

-this is my R git test on 112/07/06 at NCHC this is master 5 !!!
+this is my R git test on 112/07/06 at NCHC this branch in danny branc